Looking for some fun summer activities for kids that you can do this summer? Me too! Check out this list!

 Our fun summer activities for kids have these categories: spiritual, intellectual, physical, relational, and vocational.
 Of course, some of these can just be ideas that you take and run with, but they all have links to help you find some of our favorite resources.

-One suggestion from a mom who has actually enjoyed 16 summers with my kids … name your weeks with “themes,” especially if you have kids younger than 5th grade.
+One suggestion is to name your weeks with “themes,” especially if you have kids younger than 5th grade.
 There is just something amazing about a theme.
 It makes even the mundane things seem really fun.
-All you have to do is name is something different to match your theme!
+All you have to do is name something different to match your theme!

 You can also do themes by the day, such as Water Wednesday or Make Something Monday.
 Click below and download the free printable to try this method.